Canon's bizarre new lens lets you shoot VR video with the Canon EOS R5

 To do this, the lens creates two circular, 4K images from the EOS R5's 8K sensor.
 These are then flattened by Canon's VR software to give you an 8K file – or what will look like an 8K video when you view it on a headset.
 The manual focus RF 5.2mm f/2.8L Dual Fisheye is a pro-level lens, too, with a special coating to prevent ghosting and flares, plus full weather-proofing.
 There's also an ND filter holder on the rear of the lens to allow you to keep shooting in bright conditions.

 But who exactly is Canon making this lens for?
 Canon says that initially it's aimed more at the business side, in areas like training and healthcare, but that it's particularly looking forward to what creators do with it.
-Those creators will need to have a reasonable budget, because the RF 5.2mm f/2.8L Dual Fisheye lens will cost £2,099 (around $2,859 / AU$3,925) when it goes on sale in December.
+Those creators will need to have a reasonable budget, because the RF 5.2mm f/2.8L Dual Fisheye lens will cost £2,099 / AU$3,849 (around $2,859) when it goes on sale in December.
 But that's also pretty affordable for a high-quality VR shooting setup like this lens and the Canon EOS R5.

 Analysis: Fun intentions, but the VR jury is still out